State-30 J-1 Visa Program

 - The area to be served must be officially designated as underserved by the U.S. Department of Health and Human Services; i.e. it must be a Health Professional Shortage Area (HPSA) or Medically Underserved Area/Population (MUA/P) based on waiver program requirements.

-- If the area has a special population underservice condition (e.g. not enough medical service for the low income population), primary care and mental health employers must demonstrate a history of past service to this special population.
+- If the area has a special population, primary care and mental health employers must demonstrate a history of past service to this special population.

 Additional J-1 Waiver Programs in Alabama

-There are two additional J-1 visa waiver programs which cover parts of the state: the U.S. Department of Health and Human Services (HHS) and the Delta Regional Authority (DRA).
+There are three additional J-1 visa waiver programs which cover parts of the state: the Appalachian Regional Commission (ARC), Delta Regional Authority (DRA), the U.S. Department of Health and Human Services (HHS).
 However, the OPCRH does not manage these programs.
-The two main J-1 waiver programs described above take precedence over the use of the HHS and DRA programs.

 Forms for J-1 Waiver Physicians Currently Under Service Obligation

 J-1 physicians interested in job opportunities in Alabama should visit Recruitment and Retention.

 If you would like additional information, please contact the J-1 Coordinator: Chuck Lail via email or at (334) 206-5438.